 Contributed by Ari Russell

-This dramatic decrease in underage drinking does not mean the problem has been “fixed.”
+Prevention strategies in Gwinnett and around the country have successfully decreased underage drinking.
+But the decrease in underage drinking does not mean the problem has been “fixed”.
 Efforts must continue to keep these numbers down.
-Given that Gwinnett has the largest school system in Georgia, with 11% of its high school students and 4% of its middle school students reporting current alcohol use, that means 8,000 young people are drinking.
-This leaves a challenge to still be addressed as the students who are engaged in this unhealthy and dangerous activity are more students than over 90% of the counties in Georgia have in their entire school systems!
+Given that Gwinnett has the largest school system in Georgia, with 11% of its high school students and 4% of its middle school students reporting current alcohol use, 8,000 young people are drinking.
+Half of them report drinking five or more drinks on at least one occasion in the past month.

-So, there is good news and bad news.
-The good news is that collaboration can make a difference and prevention works.
-The bad news is there is still more work to be done.
-Fortunately, with Gwinnett’s track record of working together to tackle the serious issue of youth substance use, the potential for success is already in the works.
+Prevention works, but there is still more to do.
+Parents who talk to their children and teens about alcohol, marijuana, vaping and other drug use, giving clear expectations of no substance use, have a tremendous influence.
+GUIDE has a long history of collaborating with parents, youth, schools, law enforcement, government agencies and non-profits to tackle youth substance use.
 Check out some of GUIDE’s prevention strategies currently in place in Gwinnett.
-These include law enforcement compliance checks; public awareness and positive social norms campaigns about underage drinking, marijuana use and opioid drugs; signage in retail alcohol outlets, bars and restaurants; monthly Inspired to Make Healthy Choices newsletters; and blog posts that address substance abuse prevention topics.
+These include law enforcement compliance checks, public awareness and positive social norms campaigns about underage drinking, marijuana use and opioid drugs, signage in retail alcohol outlets, monthly Inspired to Make Healthy Choices newsletters and blog posts that address opioid drugs and other substance abuse prevention topics.

-*Data mentioned throughout this post was collected by the Georgia Student Health Survey 2.0.
+*Data mentioned throughout this post specific to Gwinnett and Georgia was collected by the Georgia Student Health Survey.

 Ari Russell was the founding Executive Director of GUIDE, Inc and served in that capacity for 28 years.
 During that time, she worked extensively on community-level change strategies to reduce youth substance use.
 Currently, she is a prevention consultant, trainer and grant writer with A&E Consulting.